 Know Your Chime Products: Chime questions are standardized and rely heavily on situational scenarios with their products.
 Study Chime’s large breadth of products and understand how you would personally improve or test them.

-Be Data Driven: Chime’s data science interviews assess how well you can use data science to provide business-driving insights.
+Be Data Driven: Chime data analyst interviews assess how well you can use data science to provide business-driving insights.
 Brush up on your knowledge of statistics and probability, given that these questions can be some of the hardest to solve.

 Embody the Spirit: Chime’s core culture is collaborative, employee-focused, and values innovation.
 Practice responding to behavioral questions with answers that touch on Chime’s core values.

-According to Glassdoor, data analysts at Chime earn between $132K to $183K per year, with an average of $155K per year.
+According to Glassdoor, Chime data analysts earn between $132K to $183K per year, with an average of $155K per year.

 As a Data Analyst at Chime, you will develop, test, launch, and scale member banking experience products.
 You’ll be involved in experimentation, user behavioral analysis, statistical and data science modeling, and dashboard development.
 You’ll work closely with various teams like product managers, engineers, and marketing to foster a data-driven culture and support decision-making processes.

 Candidates should have 4+ years of experience in data-focused roles, particularly in B2C product analytics and FinTech.
 Proficiency in SQL, R, or Python, as well as BI/Visualization tools such as Looker, Tableau, or PowerBI, is essential.
+This is especially because Python interview questions for data analysts might also be asked.
 Experience in leading experimentation and statistical analysis and excellent stakeholder management skills are also key.

 Chime has a value-driven culture that prioritizes empathy, innovation, and a passion for supporting members’ financial progress.
 The company promotes a diverse and inclusive environment where employees of various backgrounds and ideas collaborate to make a meaningful difference.